GrandMoff100/HomeAssistantAPI/docs/index.rst

 .. literalinclude:: ../examples/basic.py
    :language: python

 Many more examples are available in the :resource:`repository <examples>`.
+Feel feel to open a pull request and add your own!
+See Contributing Guidelines

 Code Reference